 Tree roses make:

-The tree rose are great potted shrubs for patios.
+The tree roses are great potted shrubs for patios.

-Their mature size ranges between 4′ – 7′ feet tall and a 2′ – 3′ feet wide spread.
+Their mature size ranges between 4′ – 7′ feet tall and 2′ – 3′ feet widespread.

 The beautiful color matches nearly any pots for trees you’ll come across.